Signup

 Social Structure:

-Unlike white rhinos, black rhinos are more solitary animals.
+Unlike White Rhinos, black rhinos are more solitary animals.
 They typically only come together for mating or when a mother is with her calf.
 Adult males maintain territories that overlap with the ranges of several females.

 Aggression:

-Black rhinos are known to be more aggressive than their white counterparts and are quick to charge if they feel threatened.
+Black Rhinos are known to be more aggressive than their white counterparts and are quick to charge if they feel threatened.
 Despite their bulk, they are surprisingly fast, capable of running up to 35 miles per hour (56 km/h).

 Communication: